solasoy/oasis-app/implementation-plan-auth-redesign.md

 - Check if the user is in the admins table
 - Redirect non-admin users to the dashboard

+### Step 6: Implement Admin Portal
+Create a central admin portal page that:
+- Provides navigation to all admin-specific functions
+- Displays a dashboard with key metrics and information
+- Links to the Intake, Email, Customizations, and Reports pages

-### Step 6: Implement Create Profile Page
+### Step 7: Implement Intake Page
-Create a page for admins to create participant profiles for approved applications:
+Create a page at `/admin/intake` for admins to create participant profiles for approved applications:

 ```mermaid
 flowchart TD